IBM/backwork/README.md

         raise NotImplementedError("Base method not overriden.")
 ```

-To make your package visible to `monsoon` you will also need to declare an
+To make your package visible to `backwork` you will also need to declare an
 [`entry_point`](https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins)
 in your `setup.py` file.